mpuening/learn-jpa-hibernate/README.md

     Hibernate has features that have not been exposed through the JPA API.One of those features is `Type` mapping.
 On the `Cabin` entity class is a property called `price`.
     Even though it is implemented as one property, it is stored as two columns in the database.
-    One column for the monetary amount and another for cerrency type.
+    One column for the monetary amount and another for currency type.
 It even stores the numeric value in the minor amount (e.g. pennies) so that the database doesn't lose fractions of pennies.
     (Remember Superman III?).
 You can find the logic to support the type in `MonetaryAmountUserType`.